 Plus α] Miyagi has the best role model.
 The starting point was his birthday in August 2008, his first year as a professional.
 It was at the players' dormitory in Maishima, Osaka.
 When he opened a large box labeled "Yoshinobu Yamamoto," he found an expensive suitcase.
 He was surprised and pleased by the surprise gift, saying, "I've never been involved with him that much.... number Along with the 18, he also inherited a way of life.

-Yoshinobu also inherited the ability to casually give gifts to his juniors when he finds out their birthdays.
-"I received this from Miyagi-san," he said many times, expressing his gratitude.
-In one game in 2013, he set a condition for Mugitani, who was in starting line-up.
-"If you can get even one hit," he told him cheerfully, and delivered a pair of high-end sneakers to the rookie who met his quota.
+Knowing when a junior player has a birthday and casually giving them a gift is something he inherited from Yoshinobu.
+He has heard words of gratitude many times, such as, "Miyagi-san gave it to me."
+In one game in 2025, he set a condition for Mugitani, who was in starting line-up.
+"If you get even one hit," he said in a cheerful tone, and delivered a pair of high-end sneakers to the rookie who met the quota.

 "I have to do for my juniors what makes me happy when others do for me."
 His consideration and kindness are in direct proportion to his annual salary of over 200 million yen.
 At the same time, he has a good sense of money, buying socks in bulk, ten pairs at a time, online.
 When he was single, he liked chocolate sweets and ice cream, and laughed, "But I only eat them after pitching."
 He is sure to build a peaceful and warm home with his beloved partner.